DataFire/Integrations/integrations/generated/google_compute/README.md

 * output [Operation](#operation)

 ### disks.resize
 Resizes the specified persistent disk.
+You can only increase the size of the disk.

 ```js